Policy last updated

 New schools opening in 2024 will receive $4,000 to:

-• participate in your local lead and partner school cluster
+- participate in local lead and partner school clusters

 More information